SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 ```
 php rebuild.php
 ```
-- Log in to the UI of your instance: `localhost:8080` (or your other port).
+- To be sure that the instance is working, log in to the UI of your instance: `localhost:8080` (or your other port).

+## Transfer of instance and database files
+Let's say we want to update EspoCRM *v5.5.6*.